-So theoretical linguists try to maintain a non-judgmental perspective and say that there are two dialects here, and that ultimately the task of linguistics would be to characterize them both accurately.
-We should not attribute ignorance or lack of education to the speakers whose native dialect exhibits a negative concord system and who therefore favor (ii).
+So theoretical linguists try to maintain a non-judgmental perspective and say that there are two dialects here, and that ultimately the task of linguistics would be to characterize them both accurately, not attributing ignorance or lack of education to the speakers whose native dialect exhibits a negative concord system and who therefore favor (ii).
 But it is very easy for a hint of social judgment to creep in, or to appear to have crept in.

-Dialect chauvinism cannot be just set aside as something that sensible and socially liberal people like us do not have to worry about.
+It is not good enough to just set dialect chauvinism aside as something that sensible linguists or philosophers like us do not have to worry about.
 The issues have to be faced even in the most aridly mathematical contexts.
-Surprisingly perhaps, there are dialects in arithmetical notation.
-An expression like $x^y^z$ is not evaluated identically by all calculators and commercial computer software: $4^3^2$ may produce 4,096 (in Microsoft Excel and in MATLAB), or 262,144 (in Google, Wolfram Alpha, or the Unix bc calculator), or an error message (the LATEX system used to typeset this book treats $4^3^2$ as an illegal expression when used in a mathematical formula).
+There are (surprisingly perhaps, for some) dialects in arithmetical notation: an expression like x^y^z will not be evaluated identically by all calculators and commercial computer software: 4^3^2 may produce 4,096 (Microsoft Excel, MATLAB) or 262,144 (Google, Wolfram Alpha, the Unix bc calculator) or an error message (the LATEX system used to typeset this book will not treat 4^3^2 as a possible expression in math mode).

-But a different dialect is not necessarily a contemptible one.
-If you are using MATLAB, it definitely is WRONG to type $4^{3}^{2}$ if your intent is to enter an expression that evaluates to 262,144 (you need to introduce some bracketing); but that does not license either the inference that MATLAB is better and more socially acceptable than the Unix bc utility, nor the conclusion that it is contemptible and people should be educated out of it.
+The point here is that a different dialect is not necessarily a contemptible one.
+If you are using MATLAB, it definitely is WRONG to type 4^3^2 if your intent is to enter an expression that evaluates to 262,144 (you need to introduce some bracketing); but that does not license either the inference that MATLAB is better and more socially acceptable than the Unix bc utility, let alone the conclusion that it is contemptible and should be eradicated.

-The issue of dialect chauvinism can be separated off from prescriptivist practice: it may be common to find prescriptivsts taking a snobbish attitude toward non-standard dialects, but that is only a contingent fact about some prescriptivists, not a necessary attribute (I argue this point more fully in Pullum 2023).
+The issue of dialect chauvinism can be separated off from prescriptivist practice: it may be common to find prescriptivsts taking a snobbish attitude toward non-standard dialects, but that is only a contingent fact about prescriptivists, not a necessary attribute (I argue this point more fully in Pullum 2023).